jhpyle/docassemble/_docs/scalability.md

 called `websocket` with the same settings.
 Then, once the `websocket` "Target Group" is created, do Actions -> Edit Attributes on it, and under "Stickiness," select "Enable load balancer generated cookie stickiness."
 Keep other settings at their defaults.
+The "stickiness" duration should be 1 day or more (this should be long compared to the typical session duration).
 Then click "Create."

 Finally, create a third "Target Group" called `http-redirect`.
 Set the "Protocol" to HTTP, set the "Port" to 8081, and set the "VPC" to